 It also included Grand Living at Lake Lorraine, a new senior living community that will open this spring.
 The 200,000-square-foot, four-story building will include well-appointed residences, a wellness center, and offices for medical providers and several dining venues.
 More than 30,000 square of Gage Brothers products were used for the facility’s fire separation cap above the underground parking.

 Sioux Falls-based Carsforsale.com’s new digs will be something similar to what a tech company might build in Silicon Valley.
 Beyond the cutting-edge employee amenities (golf simulators, foosball tables) the new headquarters will stand close to the lake, giving employees the chance to get a breath of fresh air or log some lunchtime exercise.
 The exterior of the building features Gage Brothers high-end architectural cladding in a variety of colors and finishes.

 Phase II includes the Shoppes at Lake Lorraine, 168,000-square feet of space that will be occupied by six national retailers.
-Three of the tenants have been announced: Ross Dress for Less, Hobby Lobby and Carter’s/OshKosh B’gosh.
+The six tenants have been named: Ross Dress for Less, Hobby Lobby, Carter’s/OshKosh B’gosh, DWS, Marshalls and HomeGoods.
 The retail boxes will be constructed with 65,000-square feet of Gage Brothers load-bearing precast panels.

 This phase will also include the Lorraine Professional Center and the completion of a third Marketplace mall, among other projects.